QinyangYu/qinyangyu.github.io/personal.md

 ---

 # Music & Piano Playing
-I have a strong appreciation for pop music and live performances, enjoy learning vocal techniques, watch reaction videos from YouTube or Bilibili, and occasionally provide improvised piano accompaniment.
-Below are some glimpses of my piano playing.
+I have a strong appreciation for pop music and live performances, enjoy learning vocal techniques, watch reaction videos from YouTube or Bilibili, and occasionally offer improvised piano accompaniment.
+Below are a few glimpses of my piano playing.

 <!-- ======== Video Two-Column Grid ======== -->
 <div class="video-grid">